Karri6/Sportsradar/README.md

 10. Teams belong to one sport only.
 11. Venue is optional, events can be created without a venue.
 12. Sportsradar brand colorscheme likeness to enhance styling.
 13. Styling sheet generated almost completely.
+14. Venues are optional.
+Noticed too late that I had forgotten to add NOT NULL to the events table.